-The Council on Ethics of the AP Funds believes that the companies’ Boards should decide on the company’s tax policy and is responsible for ensuring that the companies comply with the policy and applicable laws in the tax area.
+The Council on Ethics of the AP Funds (the Council on Ethics) believes that companies’ boards should decide on the company’s tax policy and that the board is responsible for ensuring that the companies comply with the policy and applicable laws in the tax area.
 The companies have the right to tax planning in order to reduce their tax burden within the framework of the law.
 Companies should not engage in aggressive tax planning because they then risk that the credibility of the company and its owners is negatively affected.

-Tax levels and the distribution of taxes between domestic and foreign tax subjects are political issues that should not be decided by financial market participants.
-The responsibility for checking that the correct tax is paid lies with national tax authorities, the company’s auditors and law enforcement authorities.
+Tax levels and the distribution of taxes between domestic and foreign tax subjects are political issues that are not decided by financial market participants.
+The responsibility for checking that the correct tax is paid lies with national tax authorities, company auditors, and law enforcement authorities.

 Companies’ tax planning is an issue that engages both the Council on Ethics and the AP Funds.
 The risks that can be associated with aggressive tax planning makes the area a core issue for investors.

 Tax planning and companies’ tax payments have been discussed extensively in recent years.
 The media has noted many cases where companies indeed follow the letter of the tax legislation, but might not the spirit of the law, using aggressive tax planning.
 Regulations have changed and discussions on making them even more stringent are under way.
 For example, the OECD guidelines for multinational enterprises have established that it is the responsibility of the boards to “adopt tax risk management strategies to ensure that the financial, regulatory and reputational risks associated with taxation are fully identified and evaluated.”